yassato/AraHerbNeighborGen/simulation/README.md

-# Performance test for Neighbor GWAS using simulated data
+# Numerical analysis and simulations for Neighbor GWAS

 ## File description